Color theory for Fashion.

 Colors in our cultural fashion are generally watered down, muddied, faded, paled, or “browned”.

-This is easily achieved by mixing brown or a complimentary color into any color you are mixing.
+This is easily achieved by mixing brown or a complimentary color (above) into any color you are mixing.

 I find it soothing at times, depressing at others.
 That’s just my personal thang!

-I noticed… that my Brazilian friends’ use of bright yellow, royal blue, kelly green and white (like the Brazilian flag) colors brought me great joy, and also that in their clothes I found a lot of earthy vegetable colors that I never saw in the US such as avocado, rust, maize, mud, bronze, …. it’s hard to describe, again, but a strong feeling.
+I also that in their clothes I found a lot of earthy vegetable colors that I never saw in the US such as avocado, rust, maize, mud, bronze, …. it’s hard to describe, again, but a strong feeling.

 I also noticed…. that after I had my first baby, I wasn’t able to wear black for a few years.
 It felt too mournful (and believe me, I used to wear a ton of black!)
 It was a strong emotional pull that kept me out of black for some time!